gloinul/draft-westerlund-tsvwg-sctp-dtls-handshake/draft-westerlund-tsvwg-sctp-dtls-handshake.md

    The conclusion of these implementation details is that DTLS in SCTP can use existing DTLS implementations, at least for user land SCTP implementation.
-It is not known if any DTLS 1.3 stack exist that fully support the requirements in DTLS/SCTP.
+It is not known if any DTLS 1.3 stack exist that fully support the requirements of DTLS/SCTP.
 It is expected that a DTLS/SCTP implementation will have to also extend some DTLS implementation.